 SmileShops have been a key driver in expanding access to care by reducing friction of purchase and improving our member conversion.
 These locations serve as point of destination retail experience, providing members with an omni-channel opportunity to learn more about our aligners.
-We have over 240 SmileShops across the U.S., Puerto Rico, and Canada, and expect to open approximately 30 new SmileShops per month for the remainder of 2019, including SmileShops in our retail partners described below.
+We have over 300 SmileShops across the U.S., Puerto Rico, Canada, Australia, and the U.K., and expect to open approximately 20 new SmileShops per month for the remainder of 2019, including SmileShops in our retail partners described below.
 We utilize a highly disciplined and analytical approach to selecting SmileShop locations that support our brand image and that correlate with our member base.
 We target locations based on market characteristics, demographic and psychographic characteristics, and population density.

 In addition to our stand-alone SmileShops, we are opening SmileShops in partnership with prominent retailers, such as CVS and Walgreens.
-Our partnership agreement with CVS, entered into in 2019, provides us with the option to open up to 1,500 SmileShops within mutually agreed CVS locations.
-With a CVS location within three miles of 70% of Americans, this relationship with CVS will increase the convenience and accessibility of our products in areas where we do not currently have a SmileShop presence, improve our brand awareness, and provide another touchpoint to increase our member conversion.
-Pursuant to the terms of our CVS agreement, we are required to pay CVS a fixed fee per customer scan, subject to a monthly minimum for each location.
-The agreement has an initial term of five years, plus successive one-year renewal terms until terminated by either party.
-We may also terminate the agreement with respect to a specific location for convenience.
-In 2019, we also entered into a partnership agreement with Walgreens.
-The Walgreens agreement is a pilot agreement providing for the opening of SmileShops in four specific Walgreens locations.
-Pursuant to the terms of the agreement, we are required to pay Walgreens a fixed fee per member scan.
-The agreement has a term of one year.
+Our partnership agreement with CVS, entered into in 2019, provides us with the option to licence store area to open up to 1,500 SmileShops within mutually agreed CVS locations.
+Our partnership agreement with Walgreens, also entered into in 2019, provides us with the option to licence store area to open SmileShops in mutually agreed Walgreens locations, with no set limit on how many.
+With a CVS location within three miles of 70% of Americans and a Walgreens or affiliate location within five miles of 78% of Americans, these relationships will increase the convenience and accessibility of our products in areas where we do not currently have a SmileShop presence, improve our brand awareness, and provide another touchpoint to increase our member conversion.
+Pursuant to the terms of our CVS and Walgreens agreements, we are required to pay CVS or Walgreens, as applicable, a fixed fee per customer scan, subject to a monthly minimum for each location.
+We are not obligated to open any SmileShops under these agreements.
+These agreements each have an initial term of five years, plus successive one-year renewal terms under the CVS agreement and five-year renewal terms under the Walgreens agreement, in each case until terminated by either party.
+We may also terminate each of these agreements with respect to any specific location for convenience.
 We are exploring similar arrangements with other domestic and international retailers.